High Voltage Power Supply Applications: The Electrophotographic Process

 Corona Charging

 This non-contact method involves applying a high voltage to a wire to generate a corona discharge, using the resulting ions to charge the drum's surface.
-A Corona Generator is used to create this discharge.
+A stable high-voltage power supply creates this discharge by applying voltage to a corona wire.
 To achieve a more uniform charge, devices called scorotrons, which feature an additional grid electrode, are also utilized.
 A stable high voltage power supply is essential for these devices.

 Contact Charging